Dua Lipa Wows In Sheer Lace Bra & Shorts At London Fashion Week

 On Spotify, she currently has over 27.6 million monthly listeners.
 Her most popular song at the moment is her collaboration with Calvin Harris, “One Kiss.”

-According to The Official Charts, Dua has achieved two No. 1 singles — “New Rules” and “One Kiss” and a total of six top 10 singles.
-She has spent 156 weeks within the top 40, proving to be a massive success commercially.
+According to The Official Charts, Dua has achieved two No. 1 singles — “New Rules” and “One Kiss” — and a total of six top 10 singles.
+She has spent 156 weeks in the top 40, proving to be a massive success commercially.

-She is currently dating Anwar Hadid who was photographed with at New York Fashion Week.
+She is currently dating Anwar Hadid, who was also photographed at New York Fashion Week.

 To stay up to date with Dua Lipa, follow her Instagram account.